-The economic impact of food in Maryland is vast: retailers, farmers, fishermen, chefs, servers, truck drivers, artisans, and entrepreneurs all contribute to this growing enterprise.
+The economic impact of food in Maryland is vast: retailers, farmers, fishermen, chefs, servers, truck drivers, artisans, and entrepreneurs among others all contribute to this growing enterprise.
 However, while there is significant growth in the business of food, there also remains untapped and unrealized potential for communities all throughout the state.

-\$2.27 Total market value of agricultural products sold in 2012
+Total market value of agricultural products sold in 2012

-Maryland's agricultural sector accounted for over 22,000 jobs (including forestry)
+Maryland's agricultural sector accounted for over (including forestry)